ManimCommunity/manim/docs/source/installation/plugins.rst

     # or
     from manim_cool_plugin import feature_x, feature_y, ...

-This is especially useful to modify if your projects will involve the same plugins.
-Alternatively, you can manually specify the same imports into your project scripts as well.
+By default, ``plugins/__init__.py`` is not provided; although, there are plans to support subcommands that would manage this file.
+It is especially useful to create this file for projects that involve usage of the same plugins.
+Alternatively, you may manually specify the plugins in your project scripts.

 Creating Plugins
 ****************